shashipalreddy/ADO.NET/README.md

       - used when query retuns a single value.
       - For example, query returns total number of rows in a table.
       - Generally ExecuteScalar is object type we type cast it depending upon the output.
+      - In the below example we type cast it to int becuase we expect int to returned by the query.

 - Example: